Journalism

 Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 226*, JOUR 300GW*, and JOUR 395* or equivalents with grades of C or better.

-Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 221*, JOUR 300GW*, and JOUR 335* with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 221, JOUR 300GW*, and JOUR 335* with grades of C or better; or permission of the instructor.

 JOUR 450 Publication Design and Graphics (Units: 3)

-Prerequisites: JOUR 221* or equivalent with a grade of C or better or consent of the instructor.
+Prerequisites: Restricted to Journalism majors and minors with JOUR 221* or equivalent with a grade of C or better, or Design majors with DES 200* with a grade of C or better, or permission of instructor.

 JOUR 452 International Media Politics (Units: 4)

-(This course is offered as I R 452 and JOUR 452.
+(This course is offered as I R 452, JOUR 452, and BECA 451.
 Students may not repeat the course under an alternate prefix.)

 Course Attributes: